 By virtue of the Provincial Entente (Chapter 7), the Provincial Government allots a sum of money to the school boards for the professional improvement of teachers.
 These monies are managed by a parity committee (Professional Improvement Committee - PIC) established in the Local Collective Agreement, composed of five MTA members and five EMSB members.
 The chair alternates from year to year, shifting the majority vote from one side to the other.
-The PIC normally meets every third Wednesday of the month during the school year, on fixed dates announced in September, to determinate how these monies are to be spent.
+The PIC normally meets once a month during the school year, on fixed dates announced in September, to determine how these monies are to be spent.
 Please check the PIC booklet for dates.